worldbank/gld/Support/Country Survey Details/ZAF/QLFS/Correspondence_National_International_Classifications.md

 ![SASCO's 26 additional "NCE" categories.](utilities/Screen%20Shot%202021-11-02%20at%2005.58.25.png)

 The original variable `Q42OCCUPATION` in QLFS codes occupations at four-digit level.
 In order to conduct a minor-group-level mapping, only the first three digits of `Q42OCCUPATION` were kept.
-All groups except "NCE" groups in SASCO 2003 are mapped to their counterparts in ISCO-88 directly, as they are coded in the same way.
+All groups except "N.C.E." groups in SASCO 2003 are mapped to their counterparts in ISCO-88 directly, as they are coded in the same way.
 Regarding the "N.C.E." groups, they are all mapped back to the higher two-digit level as demonstrated in the table above.

 Note that the only exception to the "N.C.E." grouping rule is category "*215 Physical sciences technologists*" in SASCO 2003, as no category 215 in ISCO-88 can be a perfect match for it.
 The solution is to map "*215 Physical sciences technologists*" to category *"210 Physical, mathematical and engineering science professionals"* in ISCO-88.